kurchi1205/Quora-Question-pair-Similarity/README.md

  - Quora 2 is preprocessing the data and advanced feature extraction
  - Quora 3 is Splitting the data into train and test and featurizing the text data.
  - Quora 4 is building the models on this data.
+#### This is a case study from Applied AI Course .
+So the entire code is not exclusive .
+Only the assignment in the Case study is exclusive.